VimsLab/Stereo-Ice-Reconstruction/README.md

  7. Perform grouping of the patches extracted above, using Gaussian Mixture Model: Patch_GMM_Data.py
  8. Choose the best patch size and nuber of distributions by examining the output of above script
  9. Use the stereo algorithms to estimate the reconstruction of the groups according to previous output
+ 10. Run the script getSIFTpts.m to generate "ground truth" utilizing SIFT and geometric constraints, used for validation

  For reconstruction using the Neural Network, download weights from: https://drive.google.com/file/d/1BlH7IafX-X0A5kFPd50WkZXqxo0_gtoI/view?usp=sharing